-The workshops usually run over school holidays - dates to be confirmed for 2020.
-There will be off site filming at various locations in Goolwa and surrounds.
+The workshops usually run over school holidays - dates are to be confirmed for 2020.
+There will be off site filming at various locations.
 During the workshops you will learn about story boarding, creating, shooting, costume and prop design and editing short films from experienced tutors.

 Films produced during the workshops will be entered into the Youth Showcase Extravaganza Short Film Festival.

 There are a limited number of spaces available for the workshops, and you must be able to commit to attend all the sessions and have your own mobile device, or work with someone that does have a device that is capable of filming and downloading apps for editing.

 These workshops are sure to fill fast, so secure your place now to avoid disappointment.
 These workshops are provided by the City of Victor Harbor and are part of the Councils’ Youth Development Program.